FOSSBilling/error-layout/README.md

 # How to implement it to FOSSBilling
 Currently, the part that handles the error and renders the error page is a little messy.
-1. Build the stylesheets: `npx tailwindcss -i ./assets/css/src/style.css -o ./assets/css/dist/style.css --watch`
+1. Build the stylesheets: `npx tailwindcss -i ./assets/css/src/style.css -o ./assets/css/dist/style.css --watch --minify`
 2. Place the assets accordingly into `/bb-library/Error/assets/`
 3. Edit `/bb-load.php` accordingly.
 This is the messy part.